AnnikenJE/exam-webdevelopment-2024/README.md

 ## Features

-- **Browse** — home page listing every item in the catalogue as responsive cards
+- **Browse:** home page listing every item in the catalogue as responsive cards
-- **Search** — look up merch by name, with partial and case-insensitive matching
+- **Search:** look up merch by name, with partial and case-insensitive matching
-- **Create** — form for name, price, category, description and product image
+- **Create:** form for name, price, category, description and product image
-- **Edit** — look up an item by ID, change any field, and optionally replace its image
+- **Edit:** look up an item by ID, change any field, and optionally replace its image
-- **Delete** — remove an item, with a confirmation step before the request is sent
+- **Delete:** remove an item, with a confirmation step before the request is sent
-- **Image upload** — files are posted as `multipart/form-data` and stored under `wwwroot/images`
+- **Image upload:** files are posted as `multipart/form-data` and stored under `wwwroot/images`
 - Full CRUD across the stack, with shared state held in a React context so the list stays in sync

 ## Tech Stack